 What is it about money such that people are never satisfied?
 Most of us have heard about the study that shows that money does, in fact, correlate closely with happiness, up to a level of income about $40,000 per year (adjusted for your location).
 After that, the marginal benefit begins to fall off, and after a certain amount, it gets fairly meaningless.

 It certainly makes sense that, say, a young adult out of college making $60,000 per year is probably a lot more content and satisfied than someone working at Shake Shack for $25,000 per year.
-But it also makes sense that an investment banker making $900,000 per year is probably no happier than the person who likewise is making $35,000 per year less.
+But it also makes sense that an investment banker making $900,000 per year is probably no happier than the person who is making $800,000 instead.
 Money, at that level, has stopped moving the happiness dial.

 An interesting metaphor hit me, which I’d like to offer for your consideration: the air we breathe.
 Imagine for a moment that we treated air the same way we treat money.